 • Avoid caffeine after 2pm if you are breastfeeding baby (and for you to to wind down for sleep.)

 • Aim for consistency.
-Keeping a familiar routine established as much as possible can help them settle.
-Once at your destination keep the familiar bath, book pattern before bed.
+I find keeping a familiar routine established as much as possible can help them settle.
+Once at our destination we aim to keep the familiar bath, book pattern before bed.

 When you are returning home from your family trip you will find it a little easier as you will have all your own home comforts and no hotel neighbours.